rimatik/nft-marketplace/dapp/README.md

-# Nft marketplace dapp
+# Nft marketplace react app

-This is sample of nft marketplace dapp
+This is simple nft marketplace app.

+# Description
-User can see nft's he has in wallet and can purchase new nft's from marketplace
+User can see nft's he has in wallet and can purchase new nft's from marketplace.

+# Stack

+React, Typescript, MaterialUi